cslosiu/blog/Implementing-Push-Notification-in-iOS-apps-using-Firebase-Cloud-Messaging.md

 # Basic concept about iOS push notification

 Almost every iOS app needs push notification.
-And you don’t want to deal with (complicated details)[https://developer.apple.com/design/human-interface-guidelines/ios/system-capabilities/notifications/].
+And you don’t want to deal with [complicated details](https://developer.apple.com/design/human-interface-guidelines/ios/system-capabilities/notifications/).

 Here is the basic components you need to know.